 A very good experience all around.
 And then this got me thinking, that since H&Hs is considered a safe space for people to express their needs, I would like to invite one of our queer identifying community members to write about their needs and experiences from a queer point of view.

 This includes what our “Statement of Non-Discrimination” means to them.
-Unique needs both personally, but also health and wellness-wise as a queer individual.
-And also what their needs are to create a relationship of trust and safety, which can include the H&Hs experience, but not limited to it.
+Unique needs both personally, but also health and wellness-wise as an individual that may not identify in a hetero or binary sense.
+And also what their needs are to create a relationship of trust and safety, which can include the H&H’s experience, but not limited to it.

 Feel free to send statements, comments, short stories, etc. I’m hoping to knit together an educational, insightful article for all H&H clients, both current and potential :)